jrochkind/texts/search_compare/article.md

 The Scopus API terms of service (under 'federated search' case at http://www.developers.elsevier.com/devcms/content-policies) are unusually limiting.

 * Link back to Scopus is _required_ with presentation of results.
-* Displaying abstracts or citation counts in interface is prohibited.
-Lack of abstracts is particularly problematic.
+* Displaying abstracts or citation counts in an interface is prohibited.
+Lack of abstracts may be particularly problematic for many use cases.

 ### Summon

 SerialSolutions tells us that their default out-of-the-box Summon interface uses the exact same API available to customers to power it's functionality.
-This kind of "dog fooding" is probably unique among the products reviewed, and it pays off -- while not perfect, the Summon API is by far the easiest to work with, most consistent, and most flexibly powerful of the products reviewed.
-It's possibly the only API reviewed that approaches the kind of rational consistent design that you'd expect from a technically competent non-library-sector vendor.
+This kind of "dog fooding" is probably unique among the products reviewed, and it pays off.
+While not perfect, the Summon API is by far the easiest to work with, most consistent, and most flexibly powerful of the products reviewed.

 #### Notable features

 * Sophisticated query syntax, which is actually suitable for exposing directly to end-users if so desired, as it supports google-style list-of-terms-and-phrases with reasonable semantics.
 Also supports fielded queries, and at least some level of boolean expressions.
   * However, the search syntax isn't documented.
 It appears to be based on solr-lucene query syntax, but with enhancements.
-Lack of documentation can make things tricky when you are machine-generating queries, to be sure you are escaping what needs to be escaped and in general that your machine-generated query has the intended semantics.
+Lack of documentation can make things tricky when you are machine-generating queries; it can be challening to be sure you are escaping what needs to be escaped, and in general that your machine-generated query has the intended semantics.
-* Full featured facetting API, including applying 'AND' (conjunction), 'OR' (union) and 'NOT' (exclusive) facet limits.
+* Full featured faceting API, including applying 'AND' (conjunction), 'OR' (union) and 'NOT' (exclusive) facet limits.
-* Large list of search indexes you can target (and combine), useful for supporting finely targetted queries.
+* Large list of search indexes you can target and combine.
+This is useful for supporting finely targetted queries.
-  * However, in some cases missing combined/aggregated indexes you'd want, like an "any kind of subject" index as opposed to only "subject geographical", "subject topical", etc. Also insufficient documentation as to semantics of search indexes, beyond a one phrase label.
+  * In some cases combined/aggregated indexes you might want are missing, such as an "any kind of subject" index as opposed to only "subject geographical", "subject topical", etc. Also, there is insufficient documentation as to semantics of search indexes, beyond a one phrase label.
 * Both a "just scholarly" and a "just peer-reviewed" limit (not sure what the distinction is).
 * A good vocabulary for 'content type' that matches my impression of what would be useful to users.
-  * However, items are not infrequently mis-classified, (eg, something classified as a "Journal Article" that is from a mass market publication nobody would consider a 'journal').
+  * However, mis-classification of item format is noticable, for example something classified as a "Journal Article" that is from a mass market publication nobody would consider a 'journal'.
 * Straightforward response format, with sufficiently granular data elements to generate OpenURLs or export citations, and in general has what you'd expect it to have, in reasonable places.
 * The best query-in-context search term highlighting of any product reviewed, with google-style highlighted snippets from fulltext, that works quite well.
 * An interesting 'direct link' feature which aims to provide a URL to send the user directly to institutionally-licensed fulltext for an item, avoiding the OpenURL resolver where possible.
 I believe supporting multiple content providers, not just those owned by Serials Solutions parent company.
 I did not investigate this, but if it works well it could be a very useful feature.
 In limited experimentation, it did sometimes succesfully link even to public-access pre-print copies on the web, which is a pretty neat feature.
 (Linking sources can be ranked and turned off in config).